 U bolts are suspension bolts that are bent into the shape of a U with threads at both ends.
-They are classified as round, square or semi-round U-bolts according to the shape of the U.
+They are classified as round, square, or semi-round U-bolts according to the shape of the U.

-U bolts are used in situations in which suspended items need to be attached to the surface of components, or to pipes and other curved or rounded surfaces.
-Industrial bolts are seen commonly in construction and automotive manufacturing and as such need to be made of strong and long-lasting materials.
+U bolts are used in situations in which suspended items need to be attached to the surface of components or to pipes and other curved or rounded surfaces.
+Industrial bolts are seen commonly in construction and automotive manufacturing as these industries, in particular, require strong and long-lasting materials.
 They are also available in a number of different sizes and may be measured with imperial or metric units.

 U bolts may be made of a number of different materials, but the most common material used tends to be stainless steel.
 It is structurally strong and durable, allowing it to be used for heavy duty applications with high load carrying capacity requirements.
-Stainless steel is also corrosion resistant and so can be used for applications with exposure to moisture or other extreme elements.
+Stainless steel is also corrosion-resistant and can be used for applications with exposure to moisture or other extreme elements.
 Other materials can have corrosion resistance added through a variety of coatings, such as zinc or polymers.

 These bolts are typically supplied with fasteners, which are used to secure the threaded ends of each bolt.
 Depending on the application, a U bolt may be used in conjunction with a strap, which aids in securing or leveling the bolt to its load.
 Metric bolts are common, as both domestic and international auto manufacturers use metric units to classify the measurements of bolts.
 These measurements can be in terms of leg or U length, thread length, radius, and diameter of the pipe and the curve, as well as pitch measurements.
 Tensile strength is a major requirement for U-bolts and the required strength will help to determine the best materials and dimensions for the construction of the bolt.